If energy needs to be saved, there are good ways to do it.

 [Strictly speaking, about VoltAmperes, "apparent power"... utilities do not charge residential customers for apparent power, as they do industrial customers.
 However, apparent power requires additional current flowing across the grid, and thus creates distribution losses in transformers and power lines in the form of heat]

-That is not all, since many cheap LEDs for domestic use also have power factor issues (and LEDs have their own issues affecting usage savings).
+That is not all, since LEDs for domestic use also have power factor issues and other issues affecting usage savings.

 Electricity consumers of course have to pay for this "hidden cost" in higher bills - especially in large scale pushed transitions to the alternative bulbs, which also require alterations to the domestic grids.